nikerla/vc-content/pages/glossary/e-procurement-software.md

             <p><strong>Update Of Records</strong> - All transaction activity must flow through the general ledger</p>
         </li>
     </ol>
-    <h2 class="sub-title">What is e procurement software system?</h2>
+    <h2 class="sub-title">What is e procurement software?</h2>
-    <p class="text">E-procurement software is enterprise software that automates and integrates the spectrum of an organization's procurement cycle.
+    <p class="text">E procurement software is the enterprise system that automates and integrates the spectrum of an organization's procurement cycle.
 A good e procurement software solution will increase transparency associated with spending and approval processes.</p>
     <p class="text">For example, an e procurement system allows customers to browse online catalogs, add goods to the shopping cart, and send requisition.
 However, online procurement automation goes far beyond the online shopping experience.
-It involves many of the procedures, functions, and workflows, which make the e-procurement fast and cost-effective.
+Online procurement involves many of the procedures, functions, and workflows, which make the e procurement fast and cost-effective.
 Its implementation allows to reduce manual errors and paper-based processes due to smart automation and visibility of your purchasing mechanism.
 E procurement software removes most document operations from the procurement team, which can focus on high-value tasks, not paperwork.</p>
     <p class="text">Effective e procurement platform streamlines the procurement procedures and delivers visible cost-saving results.</p>
-    <p class="text">Of course, procurement software offers differ in features and provided options.
+    <p class="text">Of course, e procurement software offers differ in features and provided options.
 Some of them are suited for big corporations, while other solutions are less complex and fit better for small or medium businesses.</p>
-    <h2 class="sub-title">What is engineering procurement and construction management?</h2>
-    <p class="text">(EPCM) is characterized by a contracting paradigm that typically involves government projects, public utilities and mining.
-The client, usually a governmental agency, selects a lead contractor who manages the project.
-This contractor is responsible for complying with complex governmental best practice procurement protocols.
-Fully integrated e-procurement solutions are generally considered indispensable.</p>
     <h2 class="sub-title">Procurement system</h2>
-    <p class="text">An e-procurement system manages an e-commerce web site's offers/bids and can be used interchangeably with procurement software.
+    <p class="text">An e procurement system manages an e-commerce web site's offers/bids and can be used interchangeably with procurement software.
 It is designed to optimize purchasing processes and increase transparency with regard to the spending and approval processes.</p>
-    <h2 class="sub-title">Advantages of e-procurement implementation</h2>
+    <h2 class="sub-title">Advantages of e procurement implementation</h2>
     <ol class="text">
         <li>
             <p><strong>Quality</strong></p>
-            <p>E-procurement system eliminates paperwork and manual errors.
+            <p>E procurement system eliminates paperwork and manual errors.
 This benefit affects both quality improvement and volumes leverage.</p>
         </li>
         <li>
             <p><strong>Time-saver</strong></p>
-            <p>E-procurement is a simple way to increase productivity by reducing the time of procurement processes and simplify the steps involved in processes.
+            <p>E procurement platform is a simple way to increase productivity by reducing the time of procurement processes and simplify the steps involved in processes.
 The employees can be released from repeating day-to-day payment procedures to concentrate on more complex tasks.</p>
         </li>
         <li>
             <p><strong>Transparency</strong></p>
             <p>The involved human factor can affect sensitive information.
-E-procurement software ensures the safety of data provided by customers and suppliers.
+E procurement software ensures the safety of data provided by customers and suppliers.
 It also offers the visibility of spending and enables tracking of transactions, payments, order processes, and provides requisition reports.</p>
         </li>
     </ol>
-    <h2 class="sub-title">E-procurement services</h2>
+    <h2 class="sub-title">E procurement services</h2>
-    <p class="text">Some companies outsource their e-procurement needs to third party procurement service providers (PSPs) that will design and manage internet based procurement programs on their behalf for a fee.
+    <p class="text">Some companies outsource their e procurement needs to third party procurement service providers (PSPs) that will design and manage internet based procurement programs on their behalf for a fee.
 Time and resources are required for a company to maintain domain expertise across every facet of spending.
 Assistance from a PSP increases the likelihood that company buying decisions remain strategic.</p>
     <div class="buttons">
         <a class="button fill" href="/try-now">Try It Now</a>
         <a class="button fill" href="/contact-us">Request Information & Personal Demo</a>